 One of the great things about a Fabrication and Mechanical Engineering trade is that there are often opportunities to continue your education and advance your career.
 Whether you choose to take on further qualifications or move up the ranks within your company, there are plenty of options for career development and growth – as well as earning capacity.

-A Fabrication and Mechanical Engineering Apprenticeship is an excellent starting point for anyone interested in pursuing a career in a metal and engineering trade.
+An Engineering Apprenticeship is an excellent starting point for anyone interested in pursuing a career in a fabrication and mechanical trade.
 This apprenticeship will give you the opportunity to learn a range of skills, specialise in a particular area, and become a highly skilled and respected tradesperson.

 Find an Engineering Apprenticeship